SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 But for many years after that, all the way into my college years I was a faithful plate cleaner.

 ![red bicycle](/img/red-bicycle.png "red bicycle")

+###

+### Being Good = Eating Too Much?

+I never did figure out how I was empathizing with the starving kids of India or how they would have ever been aware of my gesture.

+But I do remember putting on a lot of unnecessary fat in the process.

+Wherever I went, the portion sizes of the meals I was served where often comparable to the mounds of food I was required to eat at home.

+> I had to learn to eat when I'm hungry and stop when I'm satisfied.

+Being a member of the clean plate club meant I ate far in excess of what my body needed.

+The fact that I had been playing tennis for hours each day as a member of my high school and college team disguised the weight gain that is a natural consequence of over-consumption.

+### Packing on Pounds in College

+But as soon as I quit the tennis team to devote myself to my college studies, the pounds came on rapidly.

+By the time I was a senior, I had gone from the 185 lbs.
+I had maintained throughout high school to nearly 270 pounds.

+> You can't flex fat.

+And I knew it wasn’t “all muscle” from my weight training efforts.
+I knew that you can’t flex fat.

+So this lesson — that I should eat when I’m hungry and stop eating when I’m satisfied took a long time for me to learn and consistently practice.

+### Empathy and False Guilt

+Again, thanks to being raised by my mother and grandmother, I developed a great deal of empathy for the suffering of others.

+>  I labored under an undeserved sense of guilt over the suffering of others.

+As someone growing up in a prosperous city within a prosperous country and with nothing but first world problems to confront, I labored under an undeserved sense of guilt over the suffering of others.

+#### Atonement and Duty

+I then attempted to atone for that undeserved guilt by approaching things I enjoyed, such as eating, in a very duty-bound way.

+Although I knew that if I was concerned with starving kids in India or anywhere, I could help them directly via charity.

+But it didn’t occur to me till much later that if I didn’t want to waste food, I should limit the portion I served myself, not swallow everything cooked indiscriminately.

+Even until recently, after the original motivation to help the starving kids in India had long been subsided, I occasionally found myself wanting to clean my plate in order to let my Mom, Grandma or a host know I really enjoyed their cooking.

+Here the motivation is not a sense of duty, but rather a sense of appreciation for the person who put so much effort to make something you would enjoy. \
+\
+It seems ungrateful and unjust to not eat everything your host has made, doesn’t it?